 An IBMS graduate student who has initiated Ph.D. studies and is in satisfactory academic standing may request a change in degree objective to the Master of Science.
 The request should be made to the student's discipline executive committee following consultation with the student's dissertation mentor, and may be the result of changing personal, family, medical, academic or career needs.
-Recommendations for change in degree objective should then be submitted in writing by a student's discipline director to the IBMS COGS chair, indicating confirmation that the student's dissertation mentor has been consulted and is in favor of granting the request.
+Recommendations for change in degree objective should then be submitted in writing by a student's dissertation mentor has been consulted and is in favor of granting the request.
 Typically, requests will be forwarded from the COGS chair to the GSBS Dean for final approval and processing.

-Mandatory change of degree objective
+• Mandatory change of degree objective